SomethingOS/maintainer-guide/README.md

 - Release branches (ones that are used for official releases) must be named after current Android version AOSPA codename, e.g. Android 14 branch name -> uvite, this naming is mandatory
 - Maintainers are free to create additional backup/testing branches
 - Original commit authorship must be maintained.
 If you modified it by some degree (forward port, conflict fix) you can leave a signoff or add your note at the end of a commit message, e.g. _'xNombre: fixed for R'_ Commits must preserve proper and informative naming, e.g. _'sm6150-common: Add missing camera prop'_ no _'fix cam'_ or _'aldksjflkajsd'_.
 For kernels shortened path or affected source file must be used for name, e.g. _'block: cfq: Fix uninitialized variable'_ or _'adsprpcd: Fix memory leak'_
-- Commits mus
-- t describe the change, especially reverts.
+- Commits must describe the change, especially reverts.
 Commits without proper messages are meaningless, showing that you have no actual idea what you’re doing.
 Reverts without a message doesn’t let others know what problem it was causing and it is generally bad for community
 - Rebasing and force-pushing is allowed as long as it doesn’t affect other users badly, e.g. don’t force-push main branch of a common dt repository until consulted with all maintainers using it
 - When force-pushing a branch it is advised to create a copy of it just in case, named _'mybranch-old'_ or _'mybranch-today's date'_